 What country is Salerno in?

 Italy, country of south-central Europe, occupying a peninsula that juts deep into the Mediterranean Sea.
 Italy comprises some of the most varied and scenic landscapes on Earth and is often described as a country shaped like a boot.
 At its broad top stand the Alps, which are among the world’s most rugged mountains.
-Italy’s highest points are along Monte Rosa, which peaks in Switzerland, and along Mont Blanc, which peaks in France.
-The western Alps overlook a landscape of Alpine lakes and glacier-carved valleys that stretch down to the Po River and the Piedmont.
+Italy’s highest points are along with Monte Rosa, which peaks in Switzerland, and along with Mont Blanc, which peaks in France.
+The western Alps overlook a landscape of Alpine lakes and glacier-carved valleys that stretch down to the Po River and Piedmont.
 Tuscany, to the south of the cisalpine region, is perhaps the country’s best-known region.
-From the central Alps, running down the length of the country, radiates the tall Apennine Range, which widens near Rome to cover nearly the entire width of the Italian peninsula.
+From the central Alps, running down the length of the country radiates the tall Apennine Range, which widens near Rome to cover nearly the entire width of the Italian peninsula.
 South of Rome the Apennines narrow and are flanked by two wide coastal plains, one facing the Tyrrhenian Sea and the other the Adriatic Sea.
 Much of the lower Apennine chain is near-wilderness, hosting a wide range of species rarely seen elsewhere in western Europe, such as wild boars, wolves, asps, and bears.
 The southern Apennines are also tectonically unstable, with several active volcanoes, including Vesuvius, which from time to time belches ash and steam into the air above Naples and its island-strewn bay.
 At the bottom of the country, in the Mediterranean Sea, lie the islands of Sicily and Sardinia.

 Italy’s political geography has been conditioned by this rugged landscape.
-With few direct roads between them, and with passage from one point to another traditionally difficult, Italy’s towns and cities have a history of self-sufficiency, independence, and mutual mistrust.
+With few direct roads between them, and with a passage from one point to another traditionally difficult, Italy’s towns and cities have a history of self-sufficiency, independence, and mutual mistrust.
 Visitors today remark on how unlike one town is from the next, on the marked differences in cuisine and dialect, and on the many subtle divergences that make Italy seem less a single nation than a collection of culturally related points in an uncommonly pleasing setting.

 Palinuro is a small seaside resort in the southern Italian region of Campania.
 This stretch of Italy’s coastline is generally overlooked by foreign tourists, as it lies between the more popular Amalfi Coast to the north and Calabria to the south.
 Despite some drab modern developments, though, the coastline around Palinuro is lovely, and the sea is clean and inviting.
 Many Italian families head to the area each year for their summer holidays.

 Palinuro is located on the Tyrrhenian coast, where the Cilento National Park meets the sea.
-The most famous feature of this stretch of coastline is Capo Palinuro, an imposing headland above the town’s harbour.
+The most famous feature of this stretch of coastline is Capo Palinuro, an imposing headland above the town’s harbor.
 The name Palinuro is said to be taken from the myth of Aeneas, whose helmsman, Palinurus, is supposedly buried here.

 The area around Palinuro has a long history, but the present-day resort has grown up in the last few decades – in one case you can see where the street has been built through an old olive grove.
 The buildings are low-rise, the lanes are leafy and the atmosphere is relaxed, but there’s no denying that Palinuro lacks the historic charm of a typical Italian village.
 The main piazza is fairly small and used for car-parking, and the church is modern rather than ancient.
 Another fact which may put off some tourists is that the settlement is on a slope above sea level, with no promenade.
 However, the town is a pleasant place, with an amiable and unpretentious holiday atmosphere.
-It is around a 20-minute walk to nice beaches in either direction from the town centre, and some local hotels have their own stretch of seafront.
+It is around a 20-minute walk to nice beaches in either direction from the town center, and some local hotels have their own stretch of seafront.

 Since it is most popular with Italian tourists, the traditional holiday months of July and August are when the area is at its busiest.
 Outside these months you’ll find a much quieter atmosphere and cheaper accommodation.